mglantz/ssh-rbr50/README.md

 * Interface brwan is the external network bridge which owns the external IP
 * The admin user cannot be used to login via SSH
 * Root user doesn't have a proper home directory, likely causes issues with ssh keys

-The script will now ensure this specific keyfile is used.

 # NOTE: Changing your passwords in the future
 Please note, when you have first run the ``start_ssh`` script - the ``admin`` and ``root`` password becomes permanent and will reset at reboot of your device if you change them.